 The Plant Identification and Information Service provides plant identifications, with emphasis on the wild and cultivated plants of Victoria.
 Organisms that we are able to identify include vascular plants, bryophytes and macrolichens.
 There is a separate Fungi Identification Service.

 The Plant Identification and Information Service also provides information on plant nomenclature, classification and distribution.
-Requests for herbarium specimen data should be made directly to the Collections Manager.

 The Plant Identification and Information Service is used by a range of clients including the general public, government agencies and consultants.
 Information provided is used by private and public land managers to protect native vegetation and control weeds.